hgm-king/serverless-api/README.md

 #### A simple serverless API, running in ECS that is accessed through API Gateway

 The API is a simple `hello_world` in nodeJS.
-The docerkized code resides in an ECR that deploys to and ECS service.
-API Gateway points
+API Gateway passes requests through to a Load Balancer.
+This Load Balancer automatically manages a pool of ECS tasks that service the requests.
+The dockerized code resides in an ECR repo which the tasks pull from.

 ## Quickstart
 1. Pull down project